Fred Hampton Pool

-A family aquatic park might seem like an on odd way to honor a leader of the Black Panther Party who was killed in a controversial shooting by Chicago police in 1969.
+A family aquatic park might seem like an on odd way to honor a leader of the Black Panther Party who was shot and killed by Chicago police in 1969.
 But an unrestricted public pool for youth was part of Fred Hampton’s dream of improving the living conditions in his hometown of Maywood, Illinois.

-The young revolutionary was chairman of the Illinois chapter of the Blank Panthers.
+The young revolutionary was chairman of the Illinois chapter of the Black Panthers.
 By the age of 21, he had already gained a reputation as a talented political organizer.
-But in December 1969, he was killed in his apartment after a police raid.
-It was described as a shootout by the police, but ballistic tests showed the CPD fired 99 shots into the apartment while only one shot exited.
+But in December 1969, Chicago police raided his apartment, killing Hampton and Mark Clark, another Black Panther leader.
+Police described it as a shootout, but ballistic tests showed the CPD fired 99 shots into the apartment while only one shot exited.

-Hampton was sleeping next to his fiancé who was 8-and-a-half months pregnant at the time.
+Hampton was sleeping next to his fiancé, who was eight-and-a-half months pregnant at the time.
 Other Black Panthers present reported that Hampton was wounded in the shoulder before police officers shot him point blank in the head.
 The results of an independent autopsy backed up those reports.
-The controversy surrounding Hampton’s death led to an prolonged investigation, and it continues to be a much-discussed case.
+The controversy surrounding Hampton’s death led to a prolonged investigation, and it continues to be a much-discussed case.

-Though the city of Chicago has been hesitant to celebrate the life of Fred Hampton, his hometown of Maywood has done so by naming a street and pool after him.
+Though the city of Chicago has been reluctant to celebrate the life of Fred Hampton, his hometown of Maywood has honored the activist by naming a street and pool after him.
 The pool in particular was important to Hampton’s legacy.
 Just after graduating from Proviso East High School with honors, Hampton was still working with the NAACP.
-He organized youth trips to a pool in Brookfield, Illinois, about 5 miles away, that allowed blacks to swim.
+He organized youth trips to a pool in Brookfield, Illinois, about five miles away, that allowed Black people to swim.
 The closest public pool in Melrose Park was whites only.